edgonzalesjr/Detection-Lab/README.md

 ### Tools Used

 - Splunk Enterprise SIEM: For log ingestion, analysis and timeline filtering.
-- Ubuntu 22.04 LTS: Used to host the Splunk Enterprise SIEM.
+- Ubuntu Server: Use to host the Splunk Enterprise SIEM.
 - Windows Server 2022 Eval: Serve as an Active Directory.
 - Windows 10 Eval: End-user workstation.
 - Wireshark: Network analysis tool for capturing and examining network traffic from a .pcap file.